 Create - Click this button to easily create any source type in the scene.
 Source will be automatically added to the FumeFX list.

-Pick and Remove - Use these buttons to add any of the following: Objects (any geometry that can be converted to a mesh); Sources (Simple Source, Particle Source, or Object Source); Effectors; Render Warps (Modifier-Based and Geometric/Deformable Space Warps) or, Forces (forces that can influence Particle Systems, such as Wind or Vortex).
+Pick and Remove - Use these buttons to add any of the following: Objects (any geometry that can be converted to a mesh); Sources (Simple Source, Particle Source, or Geometry Source); Effectors; Render Warps (Modifier-Based and Geometric/Deformable Space Warps) or, Forces (forces that can influence Particle Systems, such as Wind or Vortex).
 Others like Bomb and Path Follow cannot be used with FumeFX.
 Once selected, each is shown in the dialog with a descriptive letter to indicate if it is a Source (S), an Object (O), or a Force (W - for Warp).

 To remove any of the entries, simply highlight it and hit the remove icon.